alinadonisa/cockroach-operator/README.md

 ```bash
  openshift-install create cluster --dir ~/oshift --log-level=debug
 ```
-13. Plesae do not delete the folder where the installation was made, in our case ~/oshift.
-If you delete this you will have to decomission manually the infrastructure from GCP.
+13. Please do not delete the folder where the installation was made, in our case ~/oshift.
+If you delete this you will have to decommission manually the infrastructure from GCP.

-14. If you want to delete the cluster run this cmd to decommision infrastructure on GCP:
+14. If you want to delete the cluster run this cmd to decommission infrastructure on GCP:
 ```bash
  openshift-install destroy cluster --dir ~/oshift --log-level=debug
 ```
  To remove the cluster from redhat list you have to go to Clusters menu from Redhat, select the cluster, press Actions and choose Archive cluster option.